JainSneha6/Soul-House/README.md

 To get started with SoulHouse, follow these steps:

-1. **Clone the repository**: git clone https://github.com/JainSneha6/SoulHouse.git
+1. **Clone the repository**: git clone https://github.com/JainSneha6/Soul-House.git

-3. **Navigate to the project directory**: cd SoulHouse
+3. **Navigate to the project directory**: cd Soul-House

 5. **Install frontend dependencies**: